 The template contains pre-built connections that send data back and forth between the spreadsheets.
 Update these connections to have the correct data.

 To do this, go back to Sheetgo with the main workflow view.
-Click Run in the menu bar.
-As a results, it updates all your connections and sends the correct account names to the different Business Unit files.
+Click Run located in the left bottom corner of the screen.
+As a results, it transfers all your data and sends the correct account names to the different Business Unit files.

 Step 4: Share the files